apollo

 GLUCOPTIC DROP works by decreasing the secretion of aqueous humour (a liquid that maintains normal pressure in the eyeball) by the ciliary body into the eyeball.
 Thereby lowers the pressure in the eye by reducing aqueous humour entry into the eyeball.

-No, you are not recommended to wear contact lenses while using GLUCOPTIC DROP as it contains benzalkonium chloride, a preservative that causes a colour change of contact lens as it may be absorbed by soft contact lens.
-Benzalkonium chloride also causes irritation in the eye especially if you have disorders of the cornea (transparent layer at the front of the eye) or dry eyes.
-Therefore, you are advised to remove contact lenses before applying GLUCOPTIC DROP and reinsert after 15 minutes of using GLUCOPTIC DROP.
-Also, inform your doctor if you experience pain or stinging in the eye, abnormal sensation in the eye after using GLUCOPTIC DROP.
+No, you are not recommended to wear contact lenses while using GLUCOPTIC DROP, as it contains benzalkonium chloride, a preservative that causes a colour change of the contact lens as it may be absorbed by soft contact lenses.
+Benzalkonium chloride also causes irritation in the eye, especially if you have disorders of the cornea (transparent layer at the front of the eye) or dry eyes.
+Therefore, you are advised to remove contact lenses before applying GLUCOPTIC DROP and reinsert them after 15 minutes of using GLUCOPTIC DROP.
+Also, inform your doctor if you experience pain or stinging in the eye, or abnormal sensation in the eye after using GLUCOPTIC DROP.

 Yes, you may need to stop using GLUCOPTIC DROP before surgery as it may alter the effects of certain medicines that are used during anaesthesia.
 Therefore, you are recommended to inform your doctor or dentist that you are using GLUCOPTIC DROP before any surgery or dental procedure.